 What Can I Expect With ECT?

 Most people require twelve to fifteen treatments, which are generally given two to three times weekly for four to five weeks.
 The number of treatments needed depends on the severity of symptoms and how rapidly they improve.
+Some patients take longer to respond to ECT and have a longer overall course.
 After improvement, most patients taper off of ECT slowly rather than stopping abruptly, to help prevent relapse.

 To get ready for the ECT procedure, a patient should expect the following: